Fern Tree Park Upgrade

 Frequently Asked Questions

-Why does the park have to be closed?
+Why does the park and Fern Glade car park have to be closed?

 The works being conducted are significant and it would not be safe to keep the area open to the public during the upgrade.

 How long will the park be closed?

 The park will be closed until stage one of the works are completed, in November 2019.

 Three reports were prepared by an arborist, who advised that there was considerable decay in the trees.
 Their retention would have been potentially dangerous to the public.
 A small, poorly pruned myrtle and decaying wattle, located on the roadside next to the new bus shelter, are also to be removed.

 Will there still be toilet facilities available when the park is closed?

 Yes.
 A temporary toilet will be made available at the entrance to the Pipeline Track.

 Will a temporary bus stop and shelter be provided while construction of the new bus stop shelter is underway?